Evolut Surgical Replacement and Transcatheter Aortic Valve Implantation in Low Risk Patients - Evolut Low Risk

 - Mean Kansas City Cardiomyopathy Questionnaire (KCCQ) change from baseline at 30 days: 20.0 for TAVR vs. 9.1 for SAVR (p < 0.05)

 The results of this landmark trial indicate that TAVR with the self-expanding CoreValve Evolut valve is noninferior to SAVR for the primary endpoint of mortality/disabling stroke at 24 months for the treatment of severe symptomatic aortic stenosis in low-risk patients (median STS PROM 1.9%).
-Disabling strokes remained high in the SAVR arm over 2 years of follow-up.
-Permanent pacemaker and moderate to severe paravalvular leak were higher with TAVR at 30 days, while new-onset atrial fibrillation, acute kidney injury, and severe bleeding were higher in the SAVR arm.
+Disabling strokes were higher in the SAVR arm at 1 year, but not statistically significant at 2 years.
+Need for permanent pacemaker and moderate to severe paravalvular leak were higher with TAVR at 30 days, while new-onset atrial fibrillation, acute kidney injury, and severe bleeding were higher in the SAVR arm.
 Valve performance at 2 years was similar between the two strategies, with lower mean gradients and higher effective orifice areas with TAVR.
+Results were sustained at 3 years of follow-up.

 Popma JJ, Deeb GM, Yakubov SJ, et al., on behalf of the Evolut Low Risk Trial Investigators.
 Transcatheter Aortic-Valve Replacement With a Self-Expanding Valve in Low-Risk Patients.
 N Engl J Med 2019;380:1706-15.